Ninja-Squad/ninja-squad.github.com/_posts/2016-01-08-new-angular-2-chapter-for-new-year.md

 And we have been hard at work on [our ebook](https://books.ninja-squad.com/angular2).
 **In fact we are just a few days shy from our first release**.

-Like the framework we are going to release a first version of the ebook (in English and in French) with all that you need to write your first app, and then we’ll release updates with new chapters on more advanced topics.
+Like the framework, we are going to release a first version of the ebook (in English and in French) with all that you need to write your first app, and then we’ll release updates with new chapters on more advanced topics.